tropotek/betacrawler/README.md

 This project has been inspired somewhat by the Betaflight Quadcopeter software

 It has 2 modes of operation:
-  - Mode 1: __Dual Throttle__ allows for the use of both sticks to control the left and right motors individually
+  - Mode 1: __Dual Stick__ allows for the use of both sticks to control the left and right motors individually
   - Mode 2: __Single Stick__ allows you to use a single stick to control the left right motors as a mix leaving the other stick availalbe for other operations